tanaynistala/geo-guide/_country-guides/FRO.md

 <CountryMap code="FRO" scale="20000"  />

-# License Plates
+# Licence Plates

 Despite Denmark being a part of the EU, the Faroe Islands are not.
-Faroese license plates have a blue bang on the left, like EU countries, but it contains the Faroese flag and the country code `FO`.
-The license plates are white with blue text: **{
+Faroese licence plates have a blue bang on the left, like EU countries, but it contains the Faroese flag and the country code `FO`.
+The licence plates are white with blue text: <LicencePlate style="eu" format="AB 123" textColor="darkblue" />.
+Licence plates are required on both the front and rear of vehicles.
-<span style={{padding: '0px 0.25rem', lineHeight: '1.2', color: 'darkblue', backgroundColor: 'white', borderRadius: '0.25rem', borderColor: 'lightgray', borderWidth: '2px', display: 'inline-block'}}>AB 123</span>
-}**.

 # Phone Codes